The hard-core model on planar lattices: the disk-packing problem and high-density phases: Dominance, extreme Gibbs distributions

 Property ({\bf P3}) establishes a percolation picture for EGD $\bmu_\vphi$: there is a `sea' of $\vphi$-correct templates with `islands' of non-$\vphi$-correct sites inside which there may be `lakes' of templates of different correctness, etc. In such a picture, contours mark `coastal/shallow-water strips'.
 0.5cm

-{\bf 5.3.} Specification of dominant PGS-classes for a general value $D$ remains an open question; we present a complete answer for values $D^2=$ 49, 147, 169 on $\bbA_2$ or $\bbH_2$ by classifying the small contours.
-In doing so we develop an approach which could be used for other examples.
+{\bf 5.3.} Specification of dominant PGS-classes for a general value $D$ remains an open question; in \cite{MSS1}, Theorems 4, 5, 6, 10, we present a complete answer for values $D^2=$ 49, 147, 169 on $\bbA_2$ or $\bbH_2$ by classifying small contours.
+We expect that a similar approach could be used for other examples.

 The simplest small contour occurs when we merely remove a particle from a PGS $\vphi$.
 Clearly, all PGSs are `equal in rights' relative to this perturbation type, as they are maximally-dense.
 The same is true about removing pairs of particles, etc. Then there is a possibility of inserting one and removing three particles, at the vertices of the Delaunay triangle of $\vphi$; these are single insertions.
+Note that inserting a single particle implies removing at least three.
 Continuing, we can think of double insertions where pairs of inserted particles remove four particles at the vertices of covering parallelogram in $\vphi$, and so on, maintaining the difference 2 between the number of removed and inserted particles (and, of course, $D$-admissibility).
 This yields a finite collection of admissible $u^{-2}$-{\it insertions} where we add $n$ and remove $n+2$ particles.